 Often referred to as a “slipped” or “ruptured” disc, a herniated disc refers to a situation where a tear develops somewhere on the disc.
 As a result, softer inside material pushes through the harder outside layer.
 Sometimes caused by age-related changes, a herniated disc may also result from a forceful impact or similar injury.

 Bulging discs are more common.
 Even so, it’s usually herniated discs that cause pain because the inner disc material can protrude from any part of the disc and results in inflammation of the neural tissues.
 Narrowing of the spinal canal or spinal stenosis may contribute to pain from either a bulging or herniated disc if nerves become compressed.

 How Are Bulging and Herniated Discs Treated?

 It’s possible to have either a bulging or herniated disc without knowing it.
 When there is pain, treatment usually involves image tests to confirm the problem and conservative remedies such as medication and physical therapy.
-In severe cases, a patient might need spinal surgery in Orange County.
+In severe cases, a patient might need spinal surgery.

 Bulging and herniated discs are oftentimes related to lifestyle factors.
 Reduce your odds of experiencing pain from disc damage by drinking plenty of water, getting regular exercise, and including nutritious foods with anti-inflammatory properties (almonds, tomatoes, fatty fish) in your diet.